The SALT Approach Team

 Monsignor John Armitage

-Monsignor Armitage’s ministry has included parish work in London’s East End and significant diocesan responsibilities, including serving as Vicar General of the Diocese of Brentwood.
-In December 2014 he was appointed Rector of the National Basilica of Our Lady of Walsingham in Norfolk, one of England’s most important Catholic pilgrimage sites, a role he held until 2020.
+Monsignor Armitage’s ministry includes parish work in London’s East End and significant diocesan responsibilities, including serving as Vicar General of the Diocese of Brentwood.
+In December 2014, he was appointed Rector of the National Basilica of Our Lady of Walsingham in Norfolk, one of England’s most important Catholic pilgrimage sites, a role he held until 2020.

-During his tenure at Walsingham, he was noted for deep devotion to Mary and his commitment to pastoral care and evangelisation.
-In March 2020, he participated in the national rededication of England as the “Dowry of Mary” at the Basilica.
+In March 2020, during his tenure at Walsingham, Monsignor Armitage participated in the national rededication of England as the “Dowry of Mary” at the Basilica.

-After leaving Walsingham, Monsignor Armitage was appointed Master of the Guild of Our Lady of Ransom, an organisation dedicated to the re-conversion of England and Wales to the Catholic faith and pastoral outreach to lapsed Catholics.
+After leaving Walsingham, he was appointed Master of the Guild of Our Lady of Ransom, an organisation dedicated to the conversion of England and Wales to the Catholic faith and pastoral outreach to lapsed Catholics.

-Throughout his priestly life, Mgr Armitage has been respected for his pastoral compassion, commitment to evangelisation, and leadership within the Catholic community in the UK.
+Monsignor Armitage currently serves as parish priest at St Margaret and All Saints Church in Canning Town, East London.
+He is widely respected for his pastoral compassion, commitment to evangelisation, and leadership within the Catholic community in the UK and beyond.

 Professor Leonardo Franchi